improbable-eng/perforce-buildkite-plugin/python/fixture/insecure-ssl/readme.md

 # Insecure SSL

+Cert for use in unit tests.

-Don't use this in production.
+Do not use in production.

-These files were generated via
+Generated via:

 ```bash
 mkdir -p "python/fixture/insecure-ssl"